Illustration showing how to write the best cold email that gets opened and answered.

 After: "Would you be open to a few ideas on how similar B2B companies have cut their sales cycle by 30%?"

-2. Poor email design: Using fancy formatting that makes emails look like newsletters (and triggers spam filters).
+• Mistake #4: Poor email design: Using fancy formatting that makes emails look like newsletters (and triggers spam filters).
 This includes signature mistakes like excessive bolding, colored text, or too many links - all of which make your HTML heavy and more likely to land in spam.

 Here are some proven subject line templates that consistently deliver for our clients:

-Our data shows shorter subject lines (5-7 words) typically outperform longer ones.
 And here's a fun insight from our testing: lowercase subject lines often get better engagement than those with standard capitalization!

 Wondering about email volume?
-Find out exactly how many cold emails to send per day the perfect balance between reach and deliverability.
+Find out exactly how many cold emails to send per day for the perfect balance between reach and deliverability.

-In 2025, dropping a first name into your subject line doesn't cut it anymore.
+In 2026, dropping a first name into your subject line doesn't cut it anymore.
 Here's how we take personalization to the next level:

-This deeper personalization works because it signals you've done your homework—you're not just blasting emails randomly.
+This deeper personalization works because it signals you've done your homework, you're not just blasting emails randomly.

 For example, we rely on tools like Crunchbase for funding and acquisition information when crafting milestone-specific subject lines like 'Congrats on your Series B funding!'
 This kind of targeted intel makes your email immediately relevant.